Ottoman Imperial Harem: Lives of the cariye

-For the perpetuation and service of the Ottoman dynasty, slave girls were either captured in war, given as gifts to the Sultan and the dynastic family on special occasions, recruited within the empire, or procured from neighbouring countries to become imperial court ladies (cariyes).
-The number of female slaves within the harem varied over time, and the harem itself was regularly renewed as a result of the practice of manumission.
-Manumission of the previous sultan's concubines was especially common upon the enthronement of a new sultan.
-Most enslaved girls were Christian and came from various countries, regions, and ethnic groups, including Circassia, Georgia, Russia, and Africa.
-There was no standard practice that determined what age girls entered the harem.
-Some arrived as children, while others entered at a later age.
-The Circassian slave trade was formally banned in 1854 but the ban was on paper only.
-After 1854, almost all court lady-slaves were of Circassian origin.
-Circassians had been expelled from Russian lands in the 1860s and impoverished refugee parents sold their daughters in a trade that was formally banned but continued in practice.
+For the perpetuation and service of the Ottoman dynasty, slave girls were either captured in war, given as gifts to the Sultan and the dynastic family on special occasions, recruited within the empire, or procured through the Crimean slave trade to become imperial cariyes (ladies-in-waiting and concubines).
+The number of female slaves within the harem varied over time, and the harem itself was regularly renewed, as a newly-enthroned Sultan frequently manumitted the previous sultan's concubines.
+Most enslaved girls were Christians who came from various places, including Circassia, Georgia, Russia, and Africa.
+There was no standard age to enter the harem.
+Some cariyes arrived as children, while others entered at a later age.
+After 1854, almost all cariyes were of Circassian origin.
+The Circassians had been expelled from Russia in the 1860s, and impoverished refugee parents sold their daughters in the Circassian slave trade, which was formally banned by the Kanunname of 1889, but continued in fact until the end of the Ottoman Empire in 1922).

-Upon arrival at the palace, women and girls began a rigorous transformation process.
-They were converted to Islam, learned religious precepts through recitation of core Islamic creeds, and were given new Muslim slave names that matched their physical appearance or personality.
+Upon arrival at the palace, women and girls were subjected to rigorous training.
+They were prohibited from contacting their families and required to convert to Islam, and were given new slave names that matched their physical appearance or personality.
 They were trained in court manners and activities and taught the Turkish language.
-As part of this total transition to a new life, the women were prohibited from contacting their families.

-An Odalisque, a word derived from the Turkish Oda, meaning chamber, was a chamber girl or attendant, but was not a term synonymous with concubine.
-However, in western usage, the term has come to refer specifically to the harem concubine.